 Because I know that there are certain important nutrients in meat, I did research to make sure that I knew about other sources for those nutrients.
 I even picked the brain of one of my work colleagues about everything vegetarian like fake meat and tofu.
-I learned about hidden sources of animal products in foods like gelatin and Worcestershire Sauce.1 Though I had immediately felt at peace after making the decision to give up meat, there were some unexpected challenges that came up.
+I learned about hidden sources of animal products in foods like gelatin and Worcestershire Sauce.2 I had immediately felt at peace after making the decision to give up meat, but there were some unexpected challenges that came up.

-Another minor obstacle I came upon was having to explain what it meant for me to be vegetarian.
-In my research I learned there are different types of vegetarians.
+Another minor obstacle that I encountered was having to explain what it meant for me to be vegetarian.
+In my research, I learned there are different types of vegetarians.
 I fell into the ovo-lacto vegetarian category since I don’t eat animal flesh, but I do consume eggs and dairy.
 However, I don’t typically use the term vegetarian because I feel it can have a pretentious undertone to it.
-I usually just say I don’t eat meat.
-I learned that that could be misinterpreted when I met my father one week for dinner.
+I usually just say “I don’t eat meat”.
+I learned that that could be misinterpreted when I met my father for one of our weekly dinners.
 We were going through a Subway phase and were splitting a footlong sandwich between the two of us.
-When I told him I wasn’t going to eat meat, he good-naturedly went along and tried the veggie delight with a veggie patty.
-Though he was fine with that, he asked one week if I wanted to split a turkey sandwich instead.
-I looked at him with a quizzical look on my face thinking that his memory was going.
+When we met up a few days after my I’m-no-longer-eating-meat announcement, he asked if I wanted to split a turkey sandwich.
+I looked at him with a quizzical look on my face thinking that his memory must be going.
 I reminded him that I don’t eat meat.
-He said, “But it’s turkey!”6 I chuckled to myself and explained that if it had a face, I wasn’t going to eat it.
-He shrugged and we just went with our usual.
+He said, “But it’s turkey!”7 I chuckled to myself and explained that if it had a face, I wasn’t going to eat it.
 It hadn’t occurred to me that he understood “not eating meat” as “not eating red meat” and, since turkey is not red meat like beef is, then it must be fair game.
 For me, if it’s flesh, I’ll pass!

 If you are a vegetarian or a vegan, what is your motivation?
-Please share in the comment section below!
+Please share in the comment section below.

-1Can anyone say “Worcestershire” properly?
+2Can anyone say “Worcestershire” properly?
 Please teach me!

-3I now buy him humanely raised and slaughtered turkey deli meat at the store.
+4I now buy him humanely raised and slaughtered turkey deli meat at the store.
 Yeah, it’s pricey, but it’s totally worth it!

-4Though some chili purists would argue that there is no such thing as “vegetarian” chili.
+5Though some chili purists would argue that there is no such thing as “vegetarian” chili.

 Thank you so much for reading my blog!
 I am honored that you chose to read about my experience.
-As a certified intuitive eating counselor, I offer online group support services through Zoom.
-Please contact me at firstname.lastname@example.org or go directly to my Online Group Support page for more information.